johnlinatoc/analog-backend/README.md

 # Analog (Backend)
-Personal budgeting app that allows users to create a monthly budget and display all the necessary information in their dashboard.
-Users can also add expenses and the dashboard's user interface dynamically changes upon user entries with different relevant indicators.
-Users also have a MyBudget section that showcases their spending habits to help them make wiser decisions.
+Personal budgeting app that allows users to create a monthly budget and dynamically displays all the necessary information in their dashboard and on their MyBudget page.

-Click here for project's frontend: [Analog (Frontend)](https://github.com/johnlinatoc/analog-frontend)
+Click here for project's frontend: [Analog (Frontend)](https://github.com/johnlinatoc/analog-frontend) Click here for a video demo: [Analog Video Demo](https://www.youtube.com/watch?v=2tAANzijr40)

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

+After struggling with my own financial illiteracy and discovering a book, [Financial Peace](https://books.google.com/books/about/Financial_Peace_Revisited.html?id=3BhiXcAYgj4C&printsec=frontcover&source=kp_read_button#v=onepage&q&f=false), that helped me understand how to make wiser decisions, I wanted to make a tool that could hopefully help others too.
+This budgeting app was designed to help others make a budget as easy as possible in the most clearest way I could design.
+My goal was to allow users to have as little friction as possible when entering expenses and also to have all the necessary info as easy to read as possible.

 ## Screenshots
 Include logo/demo screenshot etc.